How can I identify my best performing keywords

 this article on our blog.

-How to perform bulk operations with PPC Ninja
+How do I perform bulk operations with PPC Ninja?

 PPC Ninja is all about bulk operations to help you save time.
 Adjust multiple bids and budgets that meet certain criteria by simply filtering, selecting and adjust in bulk.
 For example, select all keywords that have an ACoS > 70% by typing 70 in the ACoS column.
 Then select the relevant items you want to perform a bulk operation with, by clicking on the selection checkbox.
 Next, chose the bulk action you want to perform.